-The current Bureau of Labor Statistics Consumer Price Index for All Urban Consumers, for the Riverside-San Bernardino-Ontario area as of November 30, 2019 is 2.85% (106.573/103.616 x 100 -100), rounded to the nearest one-half percent is 3.00%.
+The current Bureau of Labor Statistics Consumer Price Index for All Urban Consumers, for the Riverside-San Bernardino-Ontario area as of November 30, 2020 is 1.93% (108.626/106.573 x 100 -100), rounded to the nearest one-half percent is 2.0%.
 To find this figure, go to the Bureau of Labor Statistics page for the Riverside-San Bernardino-Ontario Metropolitan Statistical Area.
-For a background on cost-of-living adjustments, see the Frequently Asked Questions (FAQ) regarding Cost-of-Living Adjustments.
+For a background on cost-of-living adjustments, see the COLA Frequently Asked Questions (FAQ) regarding Cost-of-Living Adjustments.

 SBCERA retired members and eligible beneficiaries will be affected in the following manner:

-Those members and eligible beneficiaries who have a benefit effective date on or before April 1, 2020 will receive a 2.00% COLA effective April 1, 2020 and their accumulated COLA bank will increase by 1.00%.
+Those members and eligible beneficiaries who have a benefit effective date on or before April 1, 2021 will receive a 2.0% COLA effective April 1, 2021.

 Typically, each year the Board of Retirement reviews and approves any applicable COLA at its February Board meeting.
 The COLA does compound each year.